alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/providing-financial-services.markdown

 ##Crimea and Sevastopol

-There is a ban on supporting any project or business in Crimea and Sevastopol which recognise it's illegal annexation.
+There is a ban on supporting any project or business in Crimea and Sevastopol which recognise it's illegal annexation, including:
-Including:

 * buying property
 * providing tourism services